killermann/ipm/content/articles/2018-04-04-social-justice-fandom-aka-creating-new-barriers-name-dismantling-others.md

 There&#8217;s another big difference in how this all plays out within social justice.
 The people who form community around social justice tend to be:

-  1. People who hold marginalized identities, or who have experienced social injustice; **and/or
+  1. People who hold marginalized identities, or who have experienced social injustice **and/or**

-**
   2. People who, when presented with social injustice in society, feel compelled to remedy that, and actively look for ways to do so.

 If you&#8217;ve walked in social justice circles for a few years, I won&#8217;t be telling you anything new here, but for the rest of you: that &#8220;and/or&#8221; is hugely important.